French Creek Estuary

 How Age of Union Is Helping

-To support the initiative, Age of Union has made a gift of $2 million towards a crowdfunding campaign meant to purchase 23 acres of an eagle reserve in the estuary.
+As part of a $14.5m gift to BC Parks Foundation, Age of Union supported a crowdfunding campaign meant to purchase 23 acres of an eagle reserve in the estuary.

 Age of Union’s mission for this area is to protect: